Login to Internet banking

 How to calculate the profit from the deposit?

-How to calculate profit from a deposit.
+How to calculate profit from a deposit

 Due to the fact that interest is calculated for each day, and a month can have 30, 31, 28 or 29 days, the amount of interest on the deposit will be different each month.

-Let's consider an example.
-On February 1, you placed a deposit of UAH 100,000 at 12% p.a.
+Suppose, you place a deposit of UAH 100,000 on February 1 at 12% per annum.

-The interest rate for 1 calendar day is 12% / 365 days = 0.0329% p.a.
+The daily rate is 12% / 365 days = 0.0329% per annum.

 In February, you will receive funds from the day after the deposit is placed, that is, for February 2-28, which is 27 days.
 So, on March 1, you will receive interest in the amount of 100000*27*0.0329%=887.67 UAH.

-In March, you will receive interest for the 31st calendar day of March, and you will receive: 100000*31*0.0329%=1019.18 UAH.
+In March, you will receive interest for the 31 calendar days of March, which amounts to 100000*31*0.0329%=1019.18 UAH.

 We can conclude that the amount of interest paid will fluctuate depending on the month, and this is correct.